Devon 502-601

 Mortgage of premises

-Thomas Goode, Thomas Simon Bolitho, Richard Foster Bolitho and Richard Foster
+Richard Foster, Thomas Goode, Thomas Simon Bolitho, Richard Foster Bolitho

-the younger, as bankers in Launceston, Cornwall.
-Houses and land in Beaworthy called
+and Richard Foster the younger, as bankers in Launceston, Cornwall.
+Houses and land in Beaworthy

-Beaworthy Meadow, Parsonage Meadow, Beaworthy Wood, High Hay, Moory Meadow,
+called Beaworthy Meadow, Parsonage Meadow, Beaworthy Wood, High Hay, Moory

-Higher Eastern Broad Park, Little Sandy Park, The Rowdens, and many more.
+Meadow, Higher Eastern Broad Park, Little Sandy Park, The Rowdens,

-house called Pearcies House or Heggadons in Germanwick, and many more named
+A house called Pearcies House or Heggadons in Germanwick, and

 Bolitho |